 Are you planning on having your windows replaced?
 If you answered yes, then you should definitely try to learn as much as possible about the project.
-And, what better way to learn about it than directly asking window experts during a consultation?
+And, what better way to learn about it than directly asking window experts during a consultation for emergency roof repair?
 Here are some of the most important questions you should ask before your window replacement even starts.

 How Will the New Windows Operate?